player-03/advanced-layout/README.md

 1. Define your layout using convenience functions.
 (See [LayoutCreator](#using-layoutcreator).)
 2. Take a pre-built layout, and make it scale.
 (See [LayoutPreserver](#using-layoutpreserver).)

+For a slower introduction to this library and the philosophy behind it, check out [my blog post](https://player03.com/2017/05/16/advanced-layout/).

 Installation
 ============